zwang695/alexa-skills-list/skills/B01E3Q5CH2/README.md

 * *My mobile number is xxxxxxxxxx*

-* *My area code is xxx*
+* *My name is XYZ*

 A user of the pocket app can fire up this skill by saying 'have pocket fix my computer'
 User:  "Alexa, ask Pocket Helper to have pocket fix my computer"
-Alexa: "Please provide your mobile number, excluding the area code."
+Alexa: "Someone from Digital Pocket will call you , please provide your ten digit mobile number."
-User:  "My mobile number is xxxxxxx"
+User:  "My mobile number is xxxxxxxxxx"
 Alexa: "Your mobile number is xxxxxxxxxx.
-Please provide us your area code also."
+Please provide us your  name also."
-User: "My area code is xxx"
+User: "My name is XYZ"
-Alexa: "Your mobile number with area code is xxxxxxxxxxxxx.
+Alexa: "XYZ, your mobile number is xxxxxxxx.
 We have sent the email to our representative.
 Someone will contact you soon.
 Thank you.'

 ***